Wilton, Connecticut

 Wilton is a town in Fairfield County, Connecticut, United States.
 As of the 2020 census, the town population was 18,503.
+The town is part of the Western Connecticut Planning Region.

 Officially recognized as a parish in 1726, Wilton today is a residential community with open lands, historic architecture such as the Round House, and many colonial homes.
 Many residents commute to nearby cities such as Stamford or New York City.

-Wilton is home to many global corporations such as ASML, Breitling SA, Cannondale Bicycle Corporation, Melissa & Doug, and formerly Deloitte.
-It is also home to AIG Financial Products, whose collapse played a pivotal role in the financial crisis of 2007–2008.
+Wilton has offices for ASML, Breitling SA, Cannondale Bicycle Corporation, Melissa & Doug, and formerly Deloitte.
+The headquarters of AIG Financial Products, whose collapse played a role in the 2008 financial crisis, is located in Wilton.